-The dollar amount a sponsor gives to an event is only the starting point.
+The dollar amount a sponsor gives to an activity is only the starting point.
 Usually a sponsor will spend an amount over and above the sponsorship fee to maximize the return on their investment in the sponsorship property.
 This is called “leverage.”
-Widely accepted practice is for a sponsor to spend at least the equivalent value of their sponsorship fee in their own promotional activity relating to the sponsored event.
+Widely accepted practice is for a sponsor to spend at least the equivalent value of their sponsorship fee in their own promotional activity relating to the sponsored activity.